Plan Your Visit

 Groups of all sizes are welcome to visit the Memorial.
-Coach parking is available.
+Coach parking is available –find out how to pay here.
 If your group includes people with additional accessibility requirements please contact us in advance.
 We would encourage everybody in the group to download the free British Normandy Memorial App before visiting.
 If you are in a large group be sure to book ahead if you want to eat nearby many of the local restaurants and brasseries get full during high season.

 Extending your stay

 After your visit to the Memorial there are lots of places to visit locally.
 The remains of the Mont Fleurie gun battery are located in a private field just next to the Memorial and can be accessed using local roads and footpaths – please follow the local signposts and keep to the paths.
-The village has a small memorial to the soldiers of the XX Infantry who landed in Ver-sur-Mer and a Sexton self-propelled gun nearby, both close to the beach.
+The village has a small memorial to the soldiers of the 2nd Battalion of The Hertfordshire Regiment who landed in Ver-sur-Mer and a Sexton self-propelled gun nearby, both close to the beach.
 There is a newly established walking tour of the village with 10 explanatory panels which takes approximately 90 minutes to complete.

-For information on what to do further afield please visit the local tourist information websites.
+For information on what to do further afield please visit the local tourist information websites listed below.